bpt26/usher_wiki/docs/source/index.rst

 Pre-processing
 ------------------------

 In the pre-processing phase, UShER accepts the phylogenetic tree of existing samples in a Newick format and their genotypes, specified as a set of single-nucleotide variants with respect to a reference sequence (UShER currently ignores indels), in a VCF format.
-For each site in the VCF, UShER uses `Fitch-Sankoff algorithm, <https://evolution.gs.washington.edu/gs541/2010/lecture1.pdf>`_ to find the most parsimonious nucleotide assignment for every node of the tree (UShER automatically labels internal tree nodes).
+For each site in the VCF, UShER uses the `Fitch-Sankoff algorithm <https://evolution.gs.washington.edu/gs541/2010/lecture1.pdf>`_ to find the most parsimonious nucleotide assignment for every node of the tree (UShER automatically labels internal tree nodes).
 When a sample contains **ambiguous genotypes**, multiple nucleotides may be most parsimonious at a node.
 To resolve these, UShER assigns it any one of the most parsimonious nucleotides with preference, when possible, given to the reference base.
-UShER also allows the VCF to specify ambiguous bases in samples using `IUPAC format,<https://www.bioinformatics.org/sms/iupac.html>`_, which are also resolved to a unique base using the above strategy.
+UShER also allows the VCF to specify ambiguous bases in samples using `IUPAC format <https://www.bioinformatics.org/sms/iupac.html>`_, which are also resolved to a unique base using the above strategy.
 When a node is found to carry a mutation, i.e. the base assigned to the node differs from its parent, the mutation gets added to a list of mutations corresponding to that node.
-Finally, UShER uses `protocol buffers,<https://developers.google.com/protocol-buffers>`_ to store in a file, the Newick string corresponding to the input tree and a list of lists of node mutation, which we refer to as **mutation-annotated tree object**, as shown in the figure below.
+Finally, UShER uses `protocol buffers <https://developers.google.com/protocol-buffers>`_ to store in a file, the Newick string corresponding to the input tree and a list of lists of node mutation, which we refer to as **mutation-annotated tree object**, as shown in the figure below.

 .. image:: pre-processing.png
     :width: 700px